 In addition to the ministries with children, teenagers, and youth the last third of life increasingly becomes the focus of attention of the congregations.

 Furthermore, there are missionary activities and serving ministries at many places, and congregations are opening themselves by initiating programs based on the needs of people not affiliated with any Church.

 The cooperation with other Churches is another important priority and is considered to be an active contribution towards a common Christian witness.

 The fact that the Methodist work is carried out in an increasing number of languages is also distinctive of the UMC in Switzerland.
-Finally, the Church maintains close ties with various social and other institutions (Bethanien/Bethesda Charities, homes for the elderly, group living facility for mothers and children, home for people with special needs, hotels, retreats).
+Finally, the Church maintains close ties with various social and other institutions (Bethanien/Bethesda Charities, homes for the elderly, home for people with special needs, hotels, retreats).